spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 }
 ```

+The default behaviour is that queued conversions will run **after all database transactions have been committed**. \
+This prevents unexpected behaviour where the model does not yet exist in the database and the conversion is disregarded.
+If you need the conversions to run within your transaction, you can set the `queue_conversions_after_database_commit`
+in the `media-library` config file to `false`.

 ## Using model properties in a conversion

 When registering conversions inside the `registerMediaConversions` function you won't have access to your model properties by default.
 If you want to use a property of your model as input for defining a conversion you must set `registerMediaConversionsUsingModelInstance` to `